anirudhreddy18/GCP-SA/Networking.md

 ## Private Service Access
 * For CloudSQL, google creates this instances in its own VPC.
 So Private Service Access, will be used to set Aside a CIDR range for private connections.
 VPC Peering will be setup to connect to CloudSQL Instance.
 * Serverless VPC Access: Connect from Serverless environment like Cloud Function to Cloud SQL in different VPC.
 It needs a Serverless VPC Connector to route Traffic.

+## IAP
+* IAP provides access to manage user access to Web Apps & Cloud Resources.
+* SSH & HTTP Based applications.
+* Instances with Private IP cannot be SSH'ed directly.
+You'd need a bastion Host with a Public IP.
+IAP Solves this probelm by authenticating users using Google Console.
+* Instances only with Private IP Can also be connected via SSH using IAP. gcloud command -- tunnel-through-iap
+* Go to IAP Console -> Click on VM, add principal(User email) & Secured Tunnel User Role to User.
+This should allow them to SSH to VM's with Private IP.
+* This role can also be added at IAM level to user, to allow them to SSH to all VM's.
+* For http applications, it works similar to OIDC.
+You need to register app to use IAP.
+Then decide Internal(only Org Users) or External(all gmail accounts).
+Then publish your app & enable IAP.
+After that, you can enable IAP Secured Web User Role to Particular Users.
+They will be able to access Http based web application.
+* Firewall Rule: By default you have to allow anywhere from the internet on Port 22.
+Rather than doing that, Google provides with ban IP range with 35.X.X.X.
+Add that as source IP in your firewall rule.
+This will allow only traffic from the tunnel using IAP with above IP Address.